How not to be an office Karen

 Maybe you change the way you end emails depending on the subject or how frustrated you are, for instance, does ‘kind regards’ become just ‘regards’ when you’re annoyed?
 It’s best to just create an email signature that’s professionally friendly, and just stick to that.

 Whatever the scenario or problem, always meet it with an appropriate response.
 The memetic Karen pictures of the internet often show an angry woman with the understanding being that she goes over the top and is overly demanding.
 Be reasonable, respectful and assess each case by merit.
 If in the office, a mistake has happened, or you’ve got a grievance (especially a minor one), take it up with the appropriate person and try to resolve it calmly.

 3. Let someone else take the lead

 If you’re always the one taking charge (unless you’re in a leadership or management capacity), step back every once in a while to let others have a go.
 Maybe it always has to be you organising things like work socials, where people go, and office decorations.
 Then, added on top of that, you may be the one getting extra stressed, taking it out on other staff members or always having to be the one to be confrontational.
-Sit back, relax and get on with your day’s work from the comfort of your own desk.
+Sit back, relax and get on with your day’s work from the comfort of your own office desk.
 Whenever there’s a work outing, are you always complaining and causing a scene?
 If there’s a problem and other colleagues think so too, let someone else take the lead for once.

 4. Keep calm